hellimedic/diceroller/README.md

 # diceroller
 DnD Diceroller.
-Made on a MAC
+Made on a mac